For President Trump, Life Is Just Not Fair — And What That Means For The Rest Of Us

 Trump has already issued pardons to some political allies.
 And perceived fairness has been at the heart of those cases for the president.

-Take conservative author Dinesh D'Souza, who pleaded guilty after being charged with campaign finance fraud.
+Take conservative author Dinesh D'Souza, who pleaded guilty to campaign finance fraud.
 He used straw donors to get around contribution limits.
 Despite the facts in the case, Trump declared D'Souza was "treated very unfairly by our government" and gave him a presidential pardon.

 Will be giving a Full Pardon to Dinesh D’Souza today.
 He was treated very unfairly by our government!— Donald J. Trump (@realDonaldTrump) May 31, 2018